How to Install Eclipse IDE on Ubuntu 18.04

 The Eclipse installation package (version 3.8.1) that is available in the Ubuntu repository is outdated.
 The easiest way is to install the latest Eclipse IDE on Ubuntu 18.04 is by using the snappy packaging system.

-At the time of the writing of this article the latest stable version of Eclipse is Eclipse 4.8.0 (Photon).
+At the time of writing this article, the latest stable version of Eclipse is Eclipse 2019-03.

 To install Eclipse on your Ubuntu system, follow these steps:

 Eclipse is a Java-based application and it requires a Java runtime environment (JRE) to be installed in order to run.
 Install the default OpenJDK package with: